johnridesabike/bikewalklife/posts/2021/02/invisible-riders-and-the-ignored-diversity-of-bicycle-users.md

 - Dan Koeppel
 - diversity
 - least among us
+- Dragonfly Trails Network

 ---
 Last month, VeloNews published an article by Major Taylor: [There are already many Black cyclists — we just overlook them](https://www.velonews.com/culture/major-taylor-journal-there-are-already-many-black-cyclists-we-just-overlook-them/).
-He argues that the problem with the lack of diversity in the cycling community is really a problem with companies, teams, and other cycling organizations.
+He argues that the lack of diversity in the cycling community is really a problem with companies, teams, and other cycling organizations.
 When we look at bicycle riders outside of those cliques and institutions, we see a much more diverse group of people.
+Below is an excerpt.

 > I see lots of Black people riding bikes every single day.
 They are working cyclists, participants in Critical Mass-style urban rides, and BMX riders who zip through urban environments doing crazy stunts that riders like you and I would never ever attempt.
 >